This post was originally published in 2014. Due to its popularity and evergreen material, we have updated it with some new examples. Enjoy!

 #5: Guarantees and Assurances

 Guarantees go beyond product and service performance.
 Sometimes it’s just a matter of customer service.
-Let visitors know you respond to all emails within 24 hours, or they will always get a live person on the phone on the first try.
+Let visitors know you respond to all emails within 24 hours, like the example below from UPS, or that they’ll always get a live person on the phone on the first try.
 Or maybe if they have trouble using your product, you provide technical help to ensure they get the value of what they’ve ordered.

 There are many ways to offer both assurances and guarantees that fall outside of what we typically think.
 Figure out what works for you and your business.
 Look for creative ways to delight your visitors and be sure to let them know how you do.